 The response to these questions has most often been political expediency and inaction on the part of governments and multinational corporations, or prescriptive one-size-fits-all policies with their origins outside Africa.
 Long-sighted and Africa-oriented solutions are rare and often disciplinarily fragmented.
 Yet it is only a coordinated and multi-facetted response that can confront the complexity of key existential and developmental challenges.
-Not least, the profound impact of Covid which has exposed issues and opportunities that must be responded to in scientifically rigorous and implementable ways.
+Not least, the profound impact of Covid and the ever-present threat of other emerging infectious diseases has exposed issues and opportunities that must be responded to in scientifically rigorous and implementable ways.

 AN AFRICAN INITIATIVE

 With the full support of and in collaboration with the University of the Witwatersrand and the University of Stellenbosch, we propose the establishment of EEL, the Emerging Earth Laboratory, tasked with unearthing and developing practical, politically deliverable and sustainable solutions to this intensifying crisis in Africa.